George Wilson Cup

 The George Wilson Memorial Cup is a competition open to the reserve football teams of member clubs of the NIFL Premiership.
 Initially it was open to all members of the B Division, both "attached and unattached" (i.e. reserve sides and independent intermediate clubs), but since 1977–78 it has been limited to reserve sides only.
 It has not been played since 2019.

+From the 2025-26 season the trophy has been awarded to the winners of the NIFL Championship.

 History

 Founded in the 1952–53 season in memory of Crusaders official, George Wilson the final has been traditionally held at Crusaders' home ground Seaview (with a few exceptions when matches have been held at Taylor's Avenue (Carrickfergus), Ballymena Showgrounds and Mourneview Park).
 Appropriately, the first winners were Crusaders Reserves.

 The format has varied over the years between league format, straight knockout and group format.